-The Group has prepared detailed cash flow forecasts to measure the impact of the reduction in the Group's revenue and of the several cost-cutting measures that are being taken to minimse the effect of the crisis.
-Cash flow forecasts were prepared for the 12-month period ending March 2021 on the basis of a number of assumptions, which as deemed by management to be as realistic as possible with the information and data in hand at the time of approving these financial statements.
+Assuming that the Pandemic will persist throughout most of 2021, the Group has prepared cash flow forecasts taking into consideration a conservative sales-mix and maintaining certain cost-cutting measures taken in 2020.

+Cash flow forecasts were prepared for the period ending December 2021 on the basis of a number of assumptions, which were deemed by management to be as realistic as possible with the information and data in hand at the time of approving these financial statements.